-Some rhyme, huh?
+Some rhyme, right?

-Short answer: Stars twinkle because they’re so far away from Earth that when light from the stars passes through the atmosphere, it is bent countless times due to refraction, making it look like as if they are blinking.
+Short answer: Stars twinkle because they are so far from Earth that when the light of the stars passes through the atmosphere, it is bent countless times by refraction, making it look as if they are blinking.

-Why the Sun Does Not Twinkle
+Why The Sun Does Not Twinkle

 Why Do Other Stars Twinkle?